cgroark/astro-plant-store-template/src/content/sections/about.md

 ---
-title: "Our Shop"
+title: Our Shop
-image: "/images/monstera-hands.jpg"
+image: /images/monstera-hands.jpg
 ---
-Opening our doors in 2014, we've been the place for urban houseplants in Seattle and Portland for over 10 years.
+Opening our doors in 2017, we've been the place for urban houseplants in Seattle and Portland for over 10 years.

 <br>